 There’s a dog on the loose at children’s hospitals.
 He roams the hallways, peeks behind closed doors, and patiently waits outside treatment rooms.
 He is the cuddliest, most loving dog that has ever “lived,” and he is known for his uncanny ability to sniff out lonely and hurting hearts a mile away.
 His name is Owie BowWowie and he has one purpose in life: to comfort the “hurts and hearts” of kids facing a life-threatening illness without family or friends to comfort them.

-Owie BowWowie and Friends was created more than 25 years ago by Gina Meyer.
+Owie BowWowie and Friends was created more than 35 years ago by Gina Meyer.
 She created this comfort toy based on her own experiences as a child who faced numerous illnesses and hospitalization on her own, and then on one life-changing experience as a young woman.

 Thinking quickly, she took medical gauze and tape from the little girl’s bedside table and wrapped the stuffed animal’s head up to match the child’s.
 “It’s not broken, honey.
 He just has an owie like you.
 He’s your Owie BowWowie,” she said.
 Thus, Owie BowWowie was born.

 Over 20 million children per year are diagnosed with a life-threatening illness across the United States.
 Forty-two percent of these children have no friends or family to comfort them during their life-saving treatments.
-The demand for Owie’s special talents is on the increase as the number of hospitalized children who are “wards of the court,” lost in the foster care system, have lost parents to substance abuse, or simply have one parent trying desperately to keep her/his other children housed and fed grows.
+The demand for Owie’s special talents is on the increase as the number of hospitalized children who are “wards of the court,” lost in the foster care system, have lost parents, or simply have one parent trying desperately to keep her/his other children housed and fed grows.
 The reasons are many and varied.
 Each, however, leads to the same circumstance: a child left alone to face his or her critical illness.